 Research: Forestry for the future

-MTO’s research facility is based at Karatara in the Eastern Cape.
+MTO’s research facility is based at Karatara in the Western Cape.
 At this research facility, we focus on tree improvement and seed orchards for improved timber quality and growth.
 We supply the EasiGrow Nursery with improved seed from our seed orchards.
 We also perform controlled pollinations.

 As a member of Camcor, a worldwide organisation, MTO Research has access to a wide range of ideas, IP, information and genetic material.
 We work closely with a number of other African timber companies realising that our mission statement of Reshaping the African Timber Landscape implies that we need to ensure that our research allows us to assist in addressing the Timber needs of Africa, both now and in the future.